 Naproxen is not addictive like opioids, but improper use can still lead to health risks.
 While it does not cause dependency, excessive or prolonged use may result in gastrointestinal, cardiovascular, or kidney damage.

 At Lumina Recovery, dual diagnosis treatment can help address underlying mental health conditions that may contribute to medication reliance.
-Additionally, cognitive behavioral therapy (CBT) provides effective strategies for managing pain and inflammation without overuse of medication.
+Additionally, cognitive behavioral therapy (CBT) can help individuals develop effective strategies for managing pain and inflammation without overuse of medication.

 Sources: